BitLocker is Microsoft’s full-disk encryption technology available in Windows Pro, Enterprise or Ultimate editions from Vista onwards.

 Using BitLocker safely

 All that being said, BitLocker is pretty cool encryption technology, and people often want to use it.
-It’s not uncommon, or even unreasonable, for organizations to insist that it be used to keep data secure.
+It’s not uncommon or even unreasonable for organizations to insist it be used to keep data secure.

 There are two key elements to using BitLocker safely.

-Keep that recovery key.
-The recovery key created when you set up BitLocker is like a magic key that will regain your access to the data from another log-in account or another machine.
-The catch here is that you need to have it – which means creating it in the first place, and being able to find it when you need it – and that, since it is a magic key to your data, it needs to be kept safe and secure.
+The recovery key created when you set up BitLocker is like a magic key that will recover access to the data from another log-in account or another machine.
+The catch is you need to have it — which means creating it in the first place and being able to find it when you need it.
+Since it is a magic key to your data, it needs to be kept safe and secure.

 However…